HanStolpo/TalksAndStuff/posts/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 ----------------------------------------
 The description of a Jira issue is formatted using [Jira markup] and we wanted to have the same formatting that you saw in Jira in the generated document.
 Unfortunately there is no reader that can convert from [Jira markup] to [Pandoc's AST][Pandoc AST].
 This meant that
 I had to write parser for [Jira markup].
-Writing parsers is well supported in Haskell and the library to use is usually [Parsec] or one of its variants.
+Writing parsers are well supported in Haskell and the library to use is usually [Parsec] or one of its variants.

 From the [Haskell wiki][Parsec wiki] we get the following "Parsec is a monadic parser combinator library and it can parse context-sensitive,